nikomatsakis/babysteps/content/blog/2025-03-24-box-box-box.markdown

 [^notnow]: At least, it is not `dyn` compatible under today's rules.
 Convievably it could be made to work but more on that later.

-And yet, just because `report_to` is not dyn compatible mean that a `dyn ReportError` would be useless.
+And yet, just because `report_to` is not dyn compatible doesn't mean that a `dyn ReportError` would be useless.
 What if I only plan to call `report`, as in a function like this?

 ```rust
 fn report_all(